MaroonBeret/s3_substring_search/README.md

 ### Example

 For LocalStack:
-- `python s3_search.py limehome-bucket "error" --endpoint-url=http://localhost:4566`
+- `python s3_search.py test-bucket "error" --endpoint-url=http://localhost:4566`

 For AWS (if the `S3_ENDPOINT_URL` environment variable is set):
-- `python s3_search.py limehome-bucket "error"`
+- `python s3_search.py test-bucket "error"`
+Please note that using AWS S3 instead of localstack is not tested.

 ### Notes
-- The `create_files_and_folders.py` script is available to create a test file structure inside an S3 bucket.
+- The `create_test_files.py` script is available to create a test file structure inside an S3 bucket.
 - The script can search any `.txt` file within the bucket and return a list of files containing the specified substring.

 ## Security Considerations